 WHIM syndrome is a rare primary immunodeficiency disorder, which are disorders in which the body’s immune system does not function properly.
-WHIM is an acronym for some of the characteristic symptoms of the disorder - (w)arts, (h)ypogammaglobulinemia, (i)nfections, and (m)yelokathexis.
+WHIM is an acronym for some of the characteristic symptoms of the disorder – (w)arts, (h)ypogammaglobulinemia, (i)nfections, and (m)yelokathexis.
 Individuals with WHIM syndrome are more susceptible to potentially life-threatening bacterial infections.
 To a lesser extent, they are also predisposed to viral infections.
 Affected individuals are particularly susceptible to human papillomavirus (HPV), which can cause skin and genital warts and potentially lead to cancer.
-Affected individuals have extremely low levels of certain white bloods (neutrophils) in the blood (neutropenia).
-In most cases, WHIM syndrome is caused by mutations of the CXCR4 gene.
-This mutation is inherited as an autosomal dominant trait.
+Affected individuals have extremely low levels of certain white blood cells (neutrophils) leading to a condition called neutropenia.
+In most patients, WHIM syndrome is caused by changes (mutations) in the CXCR4 gene.
+This mutation is inherited in an autosomal dominant pattern.

 WHIM syndrome is a primary immunodeficiency disorder, one of a group of disorders characterized by irregularities in the cell development and/or cell maturation process of the immune system.
 The immune system is divided into several components, the combined actions of which are responsible for defending against infectious agents.
 The T cell system (cell-mediated immune response) contributes to fighting several viruses, some bacteria and yeast and fungi.
 The B cell system (humoral immune response) fights infection caused by other viruses and bacteria.
 It does so by secreting immune factors called antibodies (also known as immunoglobulins) into the fluid portion of the blood (serum) and body secretions (e.g. saliva).
 There are five classes of immunoglobulins (Ig) known as IgA, IgD, IgE, IgG, and IgM.
 Antibodies can directly kill microorganisms or coat them so they are more easily destroyed by white blood cells.

 The symptoms of WHIM syndrome can vary greatly from one individual to another.
-Some individuals may have mild expression of the disorder; others may develop potentially life-threatening complications.
-Additionally, several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing the disease outcome prevent physicians from developing a perfectly accurate picture of associated symptoms and prognosis.
+Some individuals may have mild expression of the disorder and others may develop potentially life-threatening complications.
+Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing the disease outcome prevent physicians from developing a perfectly accurate picture of associated symptoms and prognosis.

 Upon exposure, affected individuals may develop warts due to infection with human papillomavirus (HPV), a virus that only infects humans and has more than 150 related types.
-Warts usually develop in the late teens, but can be seen in early childhood in some cases.
-Warts may be widespread affecting the hands, feet, face, and trunk and are often highly resistant to treatment (recalcitrant).
-Mucosal and genital warts may also develop and these warts are associated with an increased risk of progressing into a form of cancer known as carcinoma.
+Warts usually develop in the teens, but can be seen in early childhood.
+Warts may be widespread affecting the hands, feet, face, and trunk and are often recurrent despite treatment (recalcitrant).
+Mucosal, oral, and genital warts may also develop, and these warts are associated with an increased risk of progressing into a form of cancer known as carcinoma.
 HPV infection has been linked to cervical carcinoma in WHIM syndrome.
 Two siblings with WHIM syndrome developed carcinoma of the oral cavity.

 Additional findings have been reported in specific cases.
 Two individuals with WHIM syndrome have developed Epstein Barr associated B cell lymphoma.
 Three affected individuals had a severe congenital heart malformation known as tetralogy of Fallot.

 WHIM syndrome is caused by several different mutations in the chemokine receptor (CXCR4) gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
-In the case of the known mutations that cause WHIM syndrome the mutations make the protein hyperfunctional and are thus called gain-of-function mutations.
+When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent or have increased function.
+A single protein can affect many organ systems of the body.
+In the case of the known mutations that cause WHIM syndrome, the mutations make the protein hyperfunctional and are thus called gain-of-function mutations.

 Some individuals with the characteristic symptoms of WHIM syndrome do not have a detectable mutation in the CXCR4 gene suggesting that the disorder may have other genetic causes.